Women in jazz: United States

 Lovie Austin (1887–1972) was a piano player and bandleader.
 Pianist Lil Hardin Armstrong (1898–1971) was originally a member of King Oliver's band with Louis Armstrong and went on to play piano in Armstrong's band the Hot Five and then his next group, the Hot Seven.
 Valaida Snow (1904–1956) became so famous as a trumpet player that she was known as "Little Louis".

 It was not until the 1930s and 1940s that many women jazz singers such as Billie Holiday were recognized as successful artists in the music world.
 Billie Holiday’s music rose to fame following the Great Depression.
 She, along with several male artists, added a new flavor to the sounds of jazz that become known as swing music.
 This music brought in heavier use of a band of instruments as well as many artists then began playing music in addition to already singing.
 These women were persistent in striving to make their names known in the music industry and lead the way for many more women artists to come.

 While jazz songwriting has long been a male-dominated field, there have been a few notable women jazz songwriters.
 Irene Higginbotham (1918–1988) wrote almost 50 songs, her best-known being "Good Morning Heartache".
 Ann Ronell (1905–1993) is known for her 1932 hit song "Willow Weep for Me" and the 1933 Disney song "Who's Afraid of the Big Bad Wolf?".
 Dorothy Fields (1905–1974) wrote the lyrics for more than 400 songs, some of which were played by Duke Ellington.
 She co-wrote "The Way You Look Tonight" with Jerome Kern, which won the 1936 Oscar for Best Song.
-She also co-wrote several jazz standards with Jimmy McHugh, such as "Exactly Like You".
-"On the Sunny Side of the Street" and "I Can't Give You Anything but Love, Baby".
+She also co-wrote several jazz standards with Jimmy McHugh, including "Exactly Like You", "On the Sunny Side of the Street" and "I Can't Give You Anything but Love, Baby".

-Lil Hardin Armstrong's most famous song, "Struttin’ with Some Barbecue", has been recorded 500 times.
+Lil Hardin Armstrong's most famous song, "Struttin' with Some Barbecue", has been recorded 500 times.
 Her other notable songs are “Doin' the Suzie Q", "Just for a Thrill" and "Bad Boy".
 While Billie Holiday is best known as a singer, she co-wrote "God Bless the Child" and "Don't Explain" with Arthur Herzog, Jr. and she penned the blues song "Fine and Mellow".

 South Africa

-Besides earlier singers like Miriam Makeba or Dorothy Masuka, women in contemporary South African jazz are trombone player Siya Makuzeni, pianist and vocalist Thandi Ntuli, or pianists Lindi Ngonelo and Lindi Ngonelo.
+Besides earlier singers such as Miriam Makeba or Dorothy Masuka, women in contemporary South African jazz include trombone player Siya Makuzeni, pianist and vocalist Thandi Ntuli, or pianists Lindi Ngonelo and Lindi Ngonelo.